kuzmafloyd/EON/_projects/pared-x-mrs-sippy.md

 layout: project
 title: Pared Eyewear x Mrs Sippy
 description: >-
-  This weekend I had chance to shoot for a collaboration between Pared Eyewear and Mrs Sippy Pool Bar.
-We went for a tropical-luxe vibe with models
-  @hellotinamay and @tiffany_janes.
+  This weekend I had chance to shoot a collaboration between Pared Eyewear and Mrs Sippy Pool Bar in Bali, Indonesia.
+We went for a tropical-luxe vibe with models @hellotinamay and @tiffany_janes.
+Showcasing both the sunglasses as a product & the venue.
 number: 8
 image1_path: /images/pared-mrs-sippy/EONCLIENT_5DM44188.jpg
 image2_path: /images/pared-mrs-sippy/EONCLIENT_5DM44364.jpg